A programmer who is obsessed with giving experimenters

 A long-term connection-strength (weight), which will learn slowly — This weight will learn from the value of its respective fast weight.
 For this two-weight example, the long-term weight will learn very slowly and be permanent or nearly permanent — perhaps decaying over a period of many months, simulating: “what you don't use you lose”.

 In this case, the long-term connections will immediately begin directing the system's responses in the right general way.
-This general, but immediate, response, in turn, allows the fast weights to more quickly re-learn “in the moment” how to respond to the intricacies of their current situation.
+This residual, but immediate, response, in turn, allows the fast weights to more quickly re-learn “in the moment” how to respond to the intricacies of their current situation.
 This continuous re-learning of short-term responses—in-the-moment—provides the adaptive system with a perception of a present moment in time.

 The theory asserts that a biological entity must re-learn to respond to the details of each new situation it encounters.
 This will be true even if the encounter is nearly identical to situations experienced—and learned—many times in the past.